-In order to become part of the decision-making body of One Community, people are required to take a 4-5 day consensus training with two purposes:
+In order to become part of the on-property decision-making body of One Community, people are required to take a 4-5 day consensus training with two purposes:

 The first phase in accomplishing these goals begins with an introduction to the foundations of how to conduct consensus meetings.
 From there the class participants move on to facilitated exercises in team building, communication skills and listening skills, feedback skills, and consensus specific leadership skills.
 During the second phase, under the guidance of the class facilitators, two full days are devoted to class participants undertaking the task and challenge of ranking who the class participants consider among themselves to be the most ready to participate in One Community’s consensus decisions.